+The influenza virus infects a staggering 5 million people worldwide every single year, travelling from person to person in airborne droplets, and causing chills, fever, sore throat, runny nose, headaches and muscle pain.
 The flu virus changes gradually by a process known as antigenic drift.
 As the virus replicates, single nucleotide errors occur in the viral genome, causing minute changes to the proteins that coat the outside of the virus.
 The immune system recognises these proteins to detect and destroy the infection, so as they change, the ability of the body to recognise the virus decreases, preventing people from building up immunity.

 Not only does the virus make continual, subtle changes to its genome and proteins, but it also occasionally develops huge mutations.
 If a host becomes infected by more than one strain of flu virus, and the two meet inside a single cell, there is a chance that their genomes will mix together, consequently producing new, mutant flu virus.
 This is a rather rare occurrence, but can form dangerous new strains of flu – the swine flu (H1N1) pandemic of 2009 was found to contain genetic information from four different viruses: one human, one avian and two swine influenza.
 This is one of the reasons that a universal vaccine against all types of flu is such a challenge.
 Currently, a seasonal flu jab is developed every year, to match the flu that is circulating in the population.
 Each subsequent year, the virus has usually changed sufficiently that the vaccine is no longer effective.
 However new research suggests that some cells of the immune system can recognise proteins from the core of the virus.
 These are essential to viral function, and mutate far more slowly, so developing a vaccine against these important proteins could help T-cells to develop long-term immunity to the bug.